Trump welcomes Americans freed by North Korea back to the US - Journal du Cameroun

 Two of the men, agricultural expert Kim Hak-song and former professor Tony Kim, were arrested in 2017, while Kim Dong-chul, a South Korea-born American businessman and pastor in his 60s, was sentenced to 10 years’ hard labor in 2016.

+On their arrival, a reporter asked the men how they were treated in North Korea.
+Kim Dong-chul spoke up, and through a translator said: “Yes, we were treated in many different ways.
+For me, I had to do a lot of labor.
+But when I got sick, I was also treated by them.”

-The White House said all three men were able to walk unassisted onto a US Air Force plane that carried them and the Secretary of State out of North Korea.
+The White House said all three men were able to walk unassisted onto the US Air Force plane that carried them and the Secretary of State out of North Korea.

 A second plane, with more robust medical equipment, accompanied them.

-“All indications are at this point that their health is as good as could be given that they’ve been held,” Pompeo told reporters traveling with him.
+“All indications are at this point that their health is as good as could be given that they’ve been held,” Pompeo told reporters.

-The trio later released a statement of thanks conveyed via the State Department.
+The trio also released a statement of thanks via the State Department.

 “We would like to express our deep appreciation to the United States government, President Trump, Secretary Pompeo, and the people of the United States for bringing us home,” they said.